pip-templates/pip-templates-data-go/doc/HttpProtocolV1.md

 - udis: string[] - an array of nearby beacon UDIs

 **Response body:**
-A GeoJson object that contains the center-position of the provided beacons, null if beacons weren't found, or an error
+A GeoPointV1(GeoJson) object that contains the center-position of the provided beacons, null if beacons weren't found, or an error

 ### <a name="operation5"></a> Method: 'POST', route '/v1/beacons/create_beacon'